 TL; DR: Scrum Sprint Planning Checklist

-Do you want to get this article in your inbox?
-You can sign up here and join 24k other subscribers.
+🗞 Do you want to get this article in your inbox in the future?
+You can sign up here for our weekly ‘Food of Agile Thought newsletter’ and join 29k other subscribers.

 The Magic of Checklists

 Some of you may be aware that checklists originate from an aviation accident.
-A new plane with a crew of experienced test-pilots crashed during take-off.
+A new plane with a crew of most experienced test-pilots crashed during take-off.
 It turned out that the plane had no mechanical problems at all, the flight crew just forgot a simple step during the take-off procedure.

-Cannot see the subscription form?
+Cannot see the form?

-Please click here
+Please click here.